marsdrums/test-tutorial/visual-quality/index.md

 Image rendered using {jit.gl.pass} @fxname gi.
 Left: direct illumination only ({jit.gl.pbr} + {jit.gl.light}); right: direct illumination + indirect illumination

-ReSTIR (short for Reservoir-based Spatio-Temporal Importance Resampling) is an advanced algorithm developed to improve real-time global illumination and rendering quality,.
+ReSTIR (short for Reservoir-based Spatio-Temporal Importance Resampling) is an advanced algorithm developed to improve real-time global illumination and rendering quality.
 One of ReSTIR’s strengths is its capability to compute global illumination effects like shadows, reflections, and light bouncing in real-time.
 Traditional path tracing, which is used for high-quality rendering, typically requires a lot of samples to resolve these details and is computationally expensive.
 ReSTIR reduces the need for such high sample counts, making real-time ray tracing more feasible.

 # Environment mapping
 # Lighting setup